cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 The goal of the primitive is to reduce the power of byzantine processes to that of fail-stop processes.
 Two properties must hold for a process _p_ broadcasting message *v*:

-1. **Validity** If *p* is correct, all correct processes agree on *v*
+1. **Validity** If *p* is correct, all correct processes `Accept` *v*
 2. **Agreement** If *p* is faulty, then either all correct processes agree on the same value, or no value is accepted from *p*

-This protocol is inspired by an old paper by Gabriel Bracha _[Asynchronous Byzantine Agreement Protocols](https://core.ac.uk/download/pdf/82523202.pdf)_.
+This protocol comes from an old paper by Gabriel Bracha _[Asynchronous Byzantine Agreement Protocols](https://core.ac.uk/download/pdf/82523202.pdf)_.
 After establishing this primitive, Bracha uses it to achieve a randomized consensus algorithm resilient to *n >= 3f+1* faults!

-The protocol has 2 stages:
+The protocol has 3 phases:
-1. The owner broadcasts its message to all peers
+1. The initiator broadcasts its message to all peers
-2. The peers perform one round of all-to-all communication to decide an outcome
+2. The peers echo this message to indicate what they *think* the value is
+3. The peers send ready messages to indicate a commit

 ### Message Format
 The messages in the system have four components